31kiran2003/Digital_clock_website/README.md

 📽️ Preview
-  1.Watch the demo video or try the live version to explore features in action! https://github.com/user-attachments/assets/ac2dda27-5e55-4010-b6a3-cf0751b324e6
+  1.Watch the demo video or try the live version to explore features in action!<br>
+  https://github.com/user-attachments/assets/ac2dda27-5e55-4010-b6a3-cf0751b324e6